On Goren-Oort stratification for quaternionic Shimura varieties: Goren-Oort Stratification

 Let $A^{(p)}$ denote the base change of $A$ via the absolute Frobenius on $S$.
 The Verschiebung $\Ver:A^{(p)}\ra A$ and the Frobenius morphism $\Fr : A\ra A^{(p)}$ induce respectively maps of coherent sheaves on $S$:

 which are compatible with the action of $\cO_E$.
 Here, for a coherent $\cO_S$-module, $M^{(p)}$ denotes the base change $M\otimes_{\cO_S, F_{\mathrm{abs}}} \cO_S$.
 If there is no confusion, we drop the subscript $A$ from the notation and simply write $F$ and $V$ for the two maps.
+(Although the letter $F$ also stands for the totally real field, we think this should not cause confusion.)
 Moreover, we have

 Let $(A, \iota, \lambda, \alpha_{K'})$ be an $S$-valued point of $X'=\bfSh_{K'}(G'_{\tilde \ttS})_{k_0}$.
 By Kottwitz' determinant condition \ref{T:unitary-shimura-variety-representability}(a), for each $\tilde{\tau}\in \Sigma_{E,\infty}$, $\Lie(A/S)^{\circ}_{\tilde{\tau}}$ is a locally free $\cO_{S}$-module of rank $s_{\tilde{\tau}}$.
 (The numbers $s_{\tilde \tau}$ are defined as in Subsection~\ref{S:CM extension}.)
 By duality, this implies that $\omega_{A^\vee/S,\tilde{\tau}}^{\circ}$ is locally free of rank $s_{\tilde{\tau}^c}=2-s_{\tilde{\tau}}$.
 Moreover, when $\tau \in \Sigma_{\infty/\gothp}$ with $\gothp$ not of type $\beta^\sharp$, the universal polarization $\lambda$ induces an isomorphism of locally free $\cO_{S}$-modules